datdenkikniet/aht10-programs/aht10-driver/Documentation/hwmon/aht10.rst

 ================= ============================================
-temp1_input       Measured temperature in millidegrees Celcius humidity1_input   Measured humidity in %H min_poll_interval The configured minimum interval for
+temp1_input       Measured temperature in millidegrees Celcius humidity1_input   Measured humidity in %H min_poll_interval The minimum interval for polling the sensor,
-                  polling the sensor, in milliseconds
+                  in milliseconds.
                   The default is 2000.
 Writable.
 ================= ============================================